swan-io/use-form/README.md

 ## API

+⚠️ The API are described using TypeScript pseudocode.
+These types does not necessarily exists / are not always valid.

 ### useForm()

 `useForm` takes one argument (a map of your fields configs) and returns a set of helpers (functions, components and values) to manage your form state.